 If you are starting at the Community College of Aurora and plan to transfer to a Colorado public four-year institution then please visit the transfer guide for the institution and bachelor’s degree you intend to complete.
 The transfer guide will tell you what courses to take at CCA as part of your associate’s degree that will transfer and apply to the bachelor’s degree requirements at the university.

 Yes, admissions representatives from Colorado four-year institutions come to both CCA campuses.
 CCA students can schedule a 30-minute admissions appointment to see they are ready to apply for admissions to their chosen 4-year college.
-All sessions are located in the Student Success Center located in the Student Center Building, Room S101.
+All sessions are located in the Transfer Office in the Administration Building, Room A105.
 Colorado four-year admissions representatives also set up welcome tables on campus to meet with CCA students.
 You will find four-year representatives tabling at CentreTech in the Classroom building and at Lowry in the lobby of the West Quad.

 CCA suggests that students meet with an academic advisor more than once a semester.
 Choosing classes or determining your degree status is only part of advising.
 Academic advisors can also assist students in other areas, including research, internships, volunteer experiences, long-term career goals and the transfer process.